 - Please be sure to announce you are skipping to a different section during your introduction.

-- Again, the goal of the audition is to demonstrate that you can play your instrument at a high level, demonstrating strong proficiency in the technical ability, tone quality, and musical demands of the music that you choose to present for him/her.
+- Again, the goal of the audition is to demonstrate that you can play your instrument at a high level, demonstrating strong proficiency in the technical ability, tone quality, and musical demands of the music that you choose to present.

 May I use a video from my previous recital?

-- No. Please refer to the previous answer.
-Audition videos must be shot in one continuous take (without a break) and must include all of the requirements for your instrument in the order they are listed.
+- No. Audition videos must be shot in one continuous take (without a break) and must include all of the requirements for your instrument in the order they are listed.
 Audition videos may not last longer than 5 minutes.

-- Regardless of who adjudicates the audition, if your intention is to audition for a different CYS program but have been assigned to a different conductor, you may proceed with preparing the audition requirements for the program you wish to be considered.
+- Regardless of who adjudicates the audition, proceed with preparing the audition requirements for the program you wish to be considered.

 How do you suggest we prepare?

 - Practice, and More Practice.
-Once you know the audition requirements and the requirements your audition video needs, you should practice the music and the scales you’ll be performing as far in advance as possible.
+Understand the requirements for your audition and the audition video needs, and practice the music and the scales you’ll be performing as far in advance as possible.

 - Practice everything - including scales - as if you are performing.